schriner/miniCompEval/README.md

 make png
 ```

-## Automated Testing for Parser and Interpreter
+## Automated Testing for Parser, Interpreter, and LLVM IR
 From within the build directory:
 ```
 ctest